hudson155/kairo/limber-backend-framework/README.md

         Models are used in the application/database layer.
         Models should never be used in the API layer.
 * [`mongo`](/mongo):
-    Driver to interact with MongoDB, including automatic model/document mapping.
+    * Driver to interact with MongoDB, including automatic model/document mapping.
-    Include this in implementation projects if they use MongoDB.
+    * Include this in implementation project modules if they use MongoDB.
 * [`object-mapper`](/object-mapper):
     * Custom Jackson object mapper implementation.
         It's configured with some default modules (e.g. Kotlin),